If you’re looking for the best woodworking joint to start with, try this castle joint!

-After making the notch, your two horizontal workpieces should look like this:
+After making the notch in both pieces, your two horizontal workpieces should look like this:

 Step 4 | Assembly

-Now that all the cutting is done you can assemble this castle joint.
+Now that you have made all the cuts, you can assemble this castle joint.

 Building a workshop can be tough and involves a lot of trial and error.

 I know because I was there too.
 Thanks to the ultimate small shop, I gained better insights into building a workshop not seen anywhere else.

 That’s how I could spend my budget more efficiently and save hundreds.